 Internships are the best ways to explore potential career paths, develop valuable skills, and increase your chances of employment after graduation.
 Students who benefit the most from internships are intentional with their planning.
 Explore the resources below to determine how to best approach internship participation.

-Schedule an appointment with Texas Career Engagement to learn more about internships.
+Schedule an appointment with Texas Career Engagement or with your college/school career center to learn more about internships, for help searching for internships, and for help with your application materials.

 Benefits to Students